WebAssembly/spec/spectec/test-prose/TEST.md

 1. Return {}.

 free_typevar typevar
-1. If typevar is _IDX, then:
+1. If typevar is some _IDX, then:
   a.
 Let (_IDX typeidx) be typevar.
   b.
 Return $free_typeidx(typeidx).
-2. Assert: Due to validation, typevar is REC.
+2. Assert: Due to validation, typevar is some REC.
 3. Return {}.

 free_heaptype heaptype